digital-asset/daml/docs/source/concepts/glossary.rst

 ============

 Daml drivers enable a `Canton ledger <#canton-ledger>`__ to be implemented on top of different `synchronization technologies <#synchronization-technology>`__; a database or distributed ledger technology.

-Daml provides drivers for PostgreSQL, Oracle Database, VMware Blockchain, Hyperledger Fabric, Hyperledger Besu, and other blockchains and databases.

 Daml Language Concepts
 **********************